mendix/docs/content/en/docs/refguide/mobile/using-mobile-capabilities/offlinefirst-data/auto-committed-objects.md

   * The commit fails due to the validation error.
 Synchronization creates a `System.SynchronizationError` entry for this object and continues.
 * The `$NewCustomer` object remains auto-committed.

-#### 4.2.1 How to prevent it?
+#### 4.2.1 Preventing Synchronization from Creating Auto-Comitted Objects

 Solve the root cause of the validation failure.

-## 5 How does Mendix handle auto-committed objects in an offline-first app?
+## 5 How Mendix Handles Auto-Committed Objects in an Offline-First App

 Handling auto-committed objects depend on the application type and the Mendix version.

-### 5.1 Offline-first Progressive Web Apps
+### 5.1 Offline-First Progressive Web Apps

-#### 5.1.1 Created during synchronization
+#### 5.1.1 Created During Synchronization

-The Mendix runtime will delete auto-committed objects created during synchronization.
+The Mendix Runtime will delete auto-committed objects created during synchronization.
 It will also log a warning in the `Offline Synchronization` log node.

 The contents of the log message depend on the Mendix version: